 Curriculum and Instruction

-Additional K3 curricular elements that embrace the God given curiosity and developmental needs of the
+The K3 Program contains additional curricular elements that embrace the God given curiosity and developmental needs of the young child.

 Chapel service occurs weekly with students, faculty, staff, and invited guests.

 1 = Exceeds Expectations 2 = Meets Expectations

 3 = Below Expectations 4 = Does not meet Expectations

 B (85 – 92) = Above Average Achievement